Rico-222/Rico-222/README.md

 - 👋 Hi, I’m @Rico-222
+- 🎓 Currently studying engineering
 - 👀 I’m interested in everything
-- 🌱 I’m currently learning Phython
+- 🌱 And currently learning to create websites

 <!---
 Rico-222/Rico-222 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.